Skip to content

 Īśa Upaniṣad

 The Īśāvāsya Upaniṣad (“enveloped by the Lord”) is the only Upaniṣad that belongs to a Saṃhitā rather than an Araṇyaka or Brāhmaṇa.
 Its forty verses, forming the fortieth chapter of the Śukla Yajur Veda, open with the celebrated declaration that the entire universe is pervaded by the Lord.
-It presents the realisation that one who sees all beings in the Self and the Self in all beings never turns away from anything.
+Read the full study →

 Kena Upaniṣad

 The Kenopaniṣad (“by whom”) begins with the profound question: “By whom impelled does the mind alight upon its objects?”
-It examines the nature of the witness that stands behind perception — the ear of the ear, the mind of the mind, the speech of speech.
-Its celebrated story of the yakṣa, before whom the gods bow in humility, teaches that Brahman is known only when all means of knowledge are transcended.
+It examines the nature of the witness that stands behind perception - the ear of the ear, the mind of the mind, the speech of speech.
+Read the full study →

 Kaṭha Upaniṣad

 The Kaṭhopaniṣad recounts the dialogue between the boy Naciketas and Yama, the lord of death.
 It is perhaps the most widely loved Upaniṣad for its poetic power and its direct treatment of the question of what happens after death.
-Yama’s teaching culminates in the famous analogy of the chariot: the Self is the rider, the body the chariot, the intellect the charioteer, the mind the reins, and the senses the horses.
+Read the full study →

 Praśna Upaniṣad

 The Praśnopaniṣad (“question”) is structured around six questions posed by six seekers to the sage Pippalāda.
-These questions probe the origin of creation, the nature of prāṇa (vital force), the structure of dream and deep sleep, the significance of the syllable Oṃ, and the path to the supreme Self.
+These questions probe the origin of creation, the nature of prāṇa (vital force), the structure of dream and deep sleep, and the path to the supreme Self.
+Read the full study →

 Muṇḍaka Upaniṣad

 The Muṇḍakopaniṣad (“shaven-headed”) distinguishes between two levels of knowledge: the lower (aparā) comprising the Vedas and their auxiliaries, and the higher (parā) by which the imperishable Brahman is known.
-It employs the powerful metaphor of the spider that spins out and withdraws its web to illustrate the relation between Brahman and the world.
+Read the full study →

 Māṇḍūkya Upaniṣad